Skip to content

 MM x Aloha Collection Bags

-We’re thrilled to announce the launch of our limited edition MM x Aloha Collection bags, featuring a stunning design inspired by five native species of limu (seaweed) found right here in Maunalua Bay.
+We’re thrilled to announce the launch of our limited edition MM x Aloha Collection tote bags and pouches, featuring a stunning design inspired by five native species of limu (seaweed) found right here in Maunalua Bay.

 Woven into a lei-like pattern, this design is more than just beautiful, it’s a celebration of native limu and a reminder of the importance of protecting our precious ecosystems.
 All proceeds support Mālama Maunalua’s work to restore and preserve native species and habitats in Maunalua Bay.